Our Team at a Glance

 • Mila Devenport

-Mila received her B.A. in Philosophy from Mount Holyoke College; her M.A. in Character Education from the University of Birmingham, completing her dissertation on ethical reasoning practices (phronesis) amongst tech professionals; and is a certified ethics assessor for autonomous intelligent systems (AIS) by the Institute of Electrical and Electronics Engineers (IEEE).
+She received her B.A. in Philosophy (Mount Holyoke College) and her M.A. in Character Education (University of Birmingham), completing her dissertation on ethical reasoning practices amongst tech professionals and how to build ethics into everyday SOPs for tech companies.

 • Rilly Chen